System Architecture

 1. Customer opens WeChat Mini Program

-2. WeChat OAuth → Authentication Service
+2. WeChat OAuth → Auth Service (/auth/api/members/wechat/login)

-3. Create/Update Customer Profile → Customer Service
+3. Create/Update Member Profile → Auth Service

-4. Initialize Loyalty Account → Loyalty Service
+4. Initialize Points Balance → Point Service (/point/api/balance/me)

-5. Send Welcome Notification → Notification Service
+6. Send Welcome Notification → Notification Service (/notification/api/in-apps)

-6. Return customer data to Mini Program
+7. Return member data to Mini Program

 Points Earning Flow